 William Pearse was born in November 1881, at 27 Great Brunswick Street, now Pearse Street.
 He studied to be a sculptor like his father, in Dublin and Paris.
 When his father died he took over the family business.
 Many pieces of his work can be seen in churches all over Ireland.

 He worked part time at his brother’s school as an art teacher.
 But once Patrick became too busy because of the preparations for the Rising, Willie took over the running of the school and became a full time teacher.

 1916 Easter Rising

 Fighting begins in the 1916 Rising on 24th April when British soldiers, the Lancers charge the GPO.
 Soon after the reading of the Proclamation, a group of British soldiers, the Lancers, charged down O’Connell Street.
 Many were injured, and two were killed.
 They retreated.

 The GPO saw no heavy fighting until Tuesday evening, when they were attacked by machine guns and snipers.
 By Wednesday evening British reinforcement's had arrived.
 They opened fire with two field guns, setting the surrounding buildings on fire.
 Liberty Hall was also on fire.

 Shelling of Dublin by the British Army

-Evacuation of the Irish Soldiers from the GPO on Friday 28th April
+The Irish Soldiers Leave the GPO on Friday

 The Irish soldiers only managed to get to Moore Street before being pinned down by the British troops.
 The terraced houses were occupied by the people who lived there and other civilians who had taken shelter when the fighting began.